 HERE ARE THE LATEST trends in the world of investing:

-- The Federal Reserve slashed short-term interest rates in 2020, as it sought to prop up the slumping economy.
-One consequence: One-year Treasury bills were yielding just 0.11% as of Dec.
-31.
+- The Federal Reserve slashed short-term interest rates in 2020, as it sought to prop up the slumping economy, and continues to keep them at rock-bottom levels.
+One consequence: One-year Treasury bills were yielding just 0.06% as of March 31.

 - As of 2019, 52.6% of U.S. families were invested in the stock market, up from 51.9% three years earlier, but below the 53.2% peak recorded in 2007, according to the Federal Reserve’s Survey of Consumer Finances.
 The survey is conducted every three years.